iCodeWalker/r3f-first-app/readme.md

 React Three Fiber will also take care of a lot of default setting for us.

-R3F sets the default parameter.
+R3F will sets the default parameter.
 We don't need to define it.

 Ex : Creating a mesh composed of BoxGeometry and a MeshBasicMaterial
 <mesh>
 <BoxGeometry />